PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 $~$

-Applying Recursive Feature Elimination, with this feature importance metric, yields a sequence of increasingly sparse candidate solutions.
-Let $c^k$ denote the candidate solution from the $k$th step of this procedure (equivalently, the $k$th least sparse solution).
-Since $c^{k+1}$ solves $b \approx L(U)c^{k}$ subject to the constraint that the least important feature of $c^{k}$ is removed, we must have $R(c^{k+1}) \geq R(c^k)$.
+RFE yields a sequence of increasingly sparse candidate solutions.
+Let $c^k$ denote the candidate solution from the $k$th step of this procedure (equivalently, the $k$th ``least sparse solution.'')
+Since $c^{k+1}$ solves $b \approx L(U)c^{k}$ subject to the constraint that the least important feature of $c^{k}$ is removed, we must have $R_{LS}(c^{k+1}) \geq R_{LS}(c^k)$.
 Thus,